 As a member-run organization it's up to you to lead the BSC!
 Regardless of your skills or available time, there are lots of ways for you to shape your co-op at your house or at Central Level!

-Do you workshift—even Presidents and members of the Board of Directors start their co-op career behind a mop or washing pots.
+Do your workshift—even Presidents and members of the Board of Directors start their co-op career behind a mop or washing pots.
 Doing workshift keeps your house clean and keeps you from getting fined, and also provides a firsthand look at how the co-op works.
 Never worked in a 1200-person organization or in foodservice?
 Workshifts are a great way to get those skills.

 Go to Cabinet and Board meetings—Once a proposal passes in committee, it goes to the Cabinet—made up of the President, all six VPs, and two members at large.
 After Cabinet debate and approval it goes to the Board of Directors—the ultimate decision making body of the BSC—where the 29 members of the Board can vote to accept or reject it.
 There's also time set aside at the start of Board meetings for members to give feedback directly to Board.
 Board meets 5-6 times each semester on Thursday evenings.
 Cabinet meets on weeks Board doesn't meet.
-While only Board and Cabinet members vote - though you can "pull your v

 Remember, it's your co-op!
 We own it, we run it, and we can't do it without you!